DPNT-Sourcecode/CHK-vmxx01/test/solution_tests/CHK/planning.md

     - Simpler to assume both discounts are applied; eg "EEBB" => 45 discount?

   - Running with that since "all offers are well balanced"
+  - This logic also implies that "as long as you make an offer you benefit from it"